hebamuh68/57357-R-programming-for-Researchers/datasets for R/parkinson/README.md

+# **Data**
+This dataset is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
+Each column in the table is a particular voice measure, and each row corresponds to one of 195 voice recordings from these individuals ("name" column).
+The main aim of the data is to discriminate healthy people from those with PD, according to the "status" column which is set to 0 for healthy and 1 for PD.

+<br></br>
 # **Dataset Composition**
 This dataset is used to study Parkinson’s disease and includes patient information and various acoustic and clinical features derived from their voice recordings.